GRADUATE STUDENTS

 BS, Physiology with a minor in Neuroscience, University of Wyoming

 My research focuses on the composition of the olfactory system and how it is altered by experience.
-I am particularly interested in neurogenesis and how it may serve an adaptive as well as a reparative function.
+I am particularly interested in lifelong neurogenesis and how it may serve an adaptive as well as a reparative function in the olfactory system.

 Admissions Committee